gavi210/SMaE_Exercise/Code/README.md

 [ATM.java](/ATM/ATM.java) will be investigated together.

 Reviewers process will be done as follow:
-1. **Initial Code Overview**: goal is to properly understand the code behaviour
+1. **Initial Code Overview**: goal is to properly understand the code behaviour,
-2. **Identification of Aspects to be improved**: with the knowledge of the code behaviour, lack in code quality could be detected
+2. **Manual identification of aspects to be improved**: with the knowledge of the code behaviour, lack in code quality could be detected.
+The dimentions of code quality investigated are mentioned below,
-3. **Suggestion for Improvements**: reviewer suggest possible code changes.
+3. **Suggestion for Improvements**: reviewer suggest possible code changes,
 4. **Identification of Warnings with automatic tools**: PMD tool is used to further investigate defects in the code.

+## Manually investigated Quality Dimensions
+During the manul review the reviewers will look at:
+- **Code Clarity**: variable and method name, code organization, indentation,
+- **Ease of Modification**: how easily would be to change the code,
+- **Logic**: are all cases edge cases covered?, correctness of loop and branches, are conditions meaningfull?,
+- **Error Handling**: correctness and soundness of error handling,
+- **Design Decisions**: code structure, architectural patterns used.

 ## PMD
 As suggested in the project specification, the [PMD](https://pmd.github.io) tool is used to discover faults in the code.
 When running the PMD tool, the following set of predefined code quality dimensions are taken into account: